soumya-sitak/IP-Sweep/README.md

 ```bash
 ./ipsweep.sh 192.168.1
 ```
---Note--: Make sure you have the necessary permissions to execute the script.
+**Note**: Make sure you have the necessary permissions to execute the script.

 # Description
 The IP Sweep script uses a for loop to iterate through each IP address in the specified range.
 It sends a single ICMP echo request (ping) to each IP address and checks for a successful response.
 The script captures the IP addresses of the live hosts and displays them on the terminal.